zx80/proxy-pattern-pool/README.md

 run in parallel is moot, thus the point of having a clever pool of stuff to be shared by these thread is even mooter!

+Shared object *must* be returned to the pool to avoid depleting resources.
+This may require some active cooperation from the infrastructure which may or may not be reliable.
+Consider monitoring your resources to detect unexpected status, eg database connections remaining  _idle in transaction_ and the like.

 See Also:

 - [Psycopg Pool](https://www.psycopg.org/psycopg3/docs/advanced/pool.html)